 Though rhubarb goes for about $2.50 per pound in my neck of the woods, the rhubarb I used for this particular recipe came from my friend’s home vegetable garden and thus didn’t cost me a thing.
-In fact, I resolved to make strawberry rhubarb jam for this experiment when we were opening the garden for the spring and discovered three hardy rhubarb plants that had successfully overwintered under a bed of leaves.
-I came back a couple weeks later to harvest one, and the rest is history.

 Not including the rhubarb, my strawberry rhubarb jam cost $15.33 altogether.
 With store-bought rhubarb, it would have cost at least $20.33.
 All told, I got seven 8-ounce jars, or about 56 ounces of jam, out of the deal.

-Bottom line: With the free rhubarb, my first home canning operation was about 25% cheaper than buying direct.
+The bottom line: With the free rhubarb, my first home canning operation was about 25% cheaper than buying direct.
 Without it, it would have been marginally more expensive.

-If I’d reused canning jars for my strawberry jam instead of buying new ones at the store, I would have slashed my costs by more than half – from $15.33 to $6.84.
-That amounts to just 30% of the cost of my store-bought jam, or 70% savings.
+If I’d reused canning jars for my strawberry jam instead of buying new ones at the store, I would have slashed my costs by more than half — from $15.33 to $6.84.
+That amounts to just 30% of the cost of my store-bought jam, or a 70% savings.